Article 153. Tumults And Other Disturbances Of Public Order

 TUMULTS AND OTHER DISTURBANCES:

-1. Causing any serious disturbance in a public place, office or establishment;
+1. Causing any serious disturbance in a public place, office, or establishment;

-peaceful meetings, if the act is not included in Art 131 and 132 (Public Officers
+2. Interrupting or disturbing public performances, functions, gatherings, or peaceful meetings, if the act is not included in Art 131 and 132 (Public Officers interrupting peaceful meetings or religious worship);

-4. Displaying placards or emblems which provoke a disturbance of public order in
+4. Displaying placards or emblems which provoke a disturbance of public order in such a place;

 5. Burying with pomp the body of a person who has been legally executed.